getflourish/Sketch-Style-Inventory/Readme.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Sketch%20CSS.png)

 ### Generate/Color Inventory
 Generates an artboard with all colors that are used on the current page.
-You can rename the layer group of a color swatch to make it a "defined" color.
-The next time the color inventory is generated, the plugin will take care of it.
-You can also group colors by naming them like "Primary > Blue".

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Style%20Inventory/Colors.png)